 Series A units are subject to a negotiated sales commission payable by the investor at the time of purchase.
 Series F units are only available to investors that have a fee-based account with a dealer that has signed a Series F agreement with the Manager.
-Series I units are available to investors who have, or whose dealer has, entered into an agreement directly with the Manager to purchase Series I units and who make the required minimum investment and minimum additional investment as set out by the Manager from time to time.
-Such investors may include investors who opened a discretionary investment management account with the Manager prior to on or about September 30, 2022, certain institutional investors as approved by the Manager and other mutual funds managed by the Manager.
-Series O units of the Pool are available to investors who have entered into a discretionary investment management account with the Manager.
+Series I units are available for investors who have, or whose dealer has, entered into an agreement directly with the Manager to purchase Series I units or if investors open discretionary investment management accounts with the Manager.
+Series I units have no sales charge.

-Except for Series I and O units, each series of units pays its proportionate share of common expenses of the Pool, in addition to expenses that are unique to that series.
-Proportionate fund expenses for Series I and Series O, both common fund expenses, as well as expenses unique to Series I and Series O, are paid by the Manager.
+Except for Series I units, each series of units pays its proportionate share of common expenses of the Pool, in addition to expenses that are unique to that series.
+Proportionate fund expenses for Series I, both common fund expenses, as well as expenses unique to Series I, are paid by the Manager.
 Distributions of each series may vary due to the differences in expenses between the series.